Oxford, Oxford University Press, 2013, ISBN: 9780199642526; 320pp.; Price: £25.00

 To be fair, there is something to Toye’s argument that time has clouded memories of the impact of Churchill’s speeches, especially those delivered in 1940.
 And here, perhaps, is this book’s greatest missed opportunity: Are the Churchill speeches we hear today, those ‘quotable bits’, the same broadcasts that were made over 70 years ago?
 This is not to suggest, as have some, that an actor impersonating Churchill delivered the addresses on radio.
 Toye puts that fairytale to bed early on in his book (p.
 11).
 But in at least one instance, Churchill’s June 1940 ‘Finest Hour’ speech, there are two, and possibly more, versions all purporting to be the original broadcast.
 That is impossible.
 Compare, for instance, this version:

-The first, flatter version jibes with criticism of the broadcast noted by Mass-Observation.
+The first, flatter version chimes with criticism of the broadcast noted by Mass-Observation.
 Some said Churchill sounded ‘tired’, others ‘suggested that he was drunk’ (p.
 58).
 According to the BBC, however, the second, livelier version is the one that was broadcast on the evening of 18 June 1940.
 Worse, still, the BBC archive posts another version of the speech which, in fact, combines portions of this broadcast with Churchill’s ‘The news from France is very bad’ address made the night before.
 It can be heard here:

 What is important is that the version found on the BBC’s ‘School Radio’ site is the one used in documentaries, such as ITV’s 1973–4 World at War series.
-It is the version that people think of, including those who listened to the actual broadcast, when they think of this speech.
+It is the version that people, including those who listened to the actual broadcast, think of when they think of this speech.
 But is it what the British people heard in the summer of 1940?
 There are hints here and there that Churchill ‘re-recorded’ some of his wartime speeches for Decca Records around 1949.
 Strangely, none of Churchill’s biographers mention this, and neither does Toye.
 More’s the pity.
 It is a mystery that, if solved, could help explain why reactions to Churchill’s broadcasts when they were given differ from the impressions we have of them today.

 Having said all that, The Roar of the Lion is a valuable addition to the study of Churchill’s wartime premiership and demonstrates that there is still much to say about the man and his work.
 What is remarkable is not the number of complaints that contemporary listeners registered about this or that speech, but the number of times Churchill hit his mark.
 That was never more true than during the early days of the Blitz when his broadcasts helped reassure the British people.
 The novelist Naomi Royde Smith put it best when she described one of those broadcasts in September in 1940.
 ‘The statement of facts made’, she wrote in her diary, ‘the danger is presented, [and] long successions of monosyllables beat on in the ear like the sound of an army marching to drums ...
 It sounds simple enough, but how few men can do it’ (p.
 74).